Top Pharmacy Calculation Tips for the PTCB Exam!Jan 30th, 2020

 Tip 4 – Know How to Calculate BMI

 BMI is used to calculate the body mass index of a patient.
-It allows clinicians to evaluate whether a patient is overweight, obese, or within the normal weight for their height (of course there are limitations and drawbacks to BMI, but it still largely applies to the majority of the general population.
+It lets clinicians evaluate whether a patient is overweight, obese, or within the normal weight for their height (of course there are limitations and drawbacks to BMI, but it still largely applies to the majority of the general population.
 Bodybuilders and the very elderly, for example, would not be suited to a BMI evaluation).

 To calculate BMI, we use this formula: kg/m2

-One of the most common pharmacy calculation questions on the PTCB exam asks you to find the BMI of a patient.
+You may be asked on the PTCB to calculate the BMI of a patient.

 - Is the patient’s weight in pounds or kilograms?